 The Michele Mician Community Garden is located behind the Demuth Community Center (3601 E. Mesquite Ave).
 It is dedicated to the City's first Sustainability Manager, Michele C. Mician, who was responsible for bringing the garden to life.
+Click on the link below to watch the dedication ceremony on the City's YouTube channel.

 What is a Community Garden?